-This brand is well-known for its line of educational products.
-These toys are designed to introduce technology to kids in a way that’s fun and age-appropriate.
+We’re big LeapFrog users in our home.
+The brand is well-known for its line of educational products.
+These toys are designed to introduce technology to kids in a fun and age-appropriate.

-The LeapPad 3 is suitable for children ages three to nine years.
-It comes with access to the LeapFrog library, containing over 1000 games, books, and videos that increase your child’s problem-solving and creativity skills.
-With 4GB of memory, it’s able to store a decent number of apps since the tablet doesn’t have a camera for video or photos.
+The LeapPad is a suitable tablet for children ages three to eight years.
+We love that it comes with access to the LeapFrog library, containing over 700 games, books, and videos to increase your child’s problem-solving and creativity skills.
+With 16GB of memory, it can store a decent number of apps since the tablet doesn’t have a camera for video or photos.

 If you have younger kids, you may want to introduce them to the internet without worrying about all the content out there.
 This tablet allows them limited access to pre-selected web pages designed for kids.
 They can practice the logistics of the web without wandering into spaces you don’t want them to be in.